Virginia Giuffre: Manuscript and memoir

-Her second memoir, Nobody's Girl: A Memoir of Surviving Abuse and Fighting for Justice, was co-authored with journalist Amy Wallace beginning in 2021.
-It was posthumously published by Alfred A. Knopf on October 21, 2025.
+Her memoir, Nobody's Girl: A Memoir of Surviving Abuse and Fighting for Justice, was co-authored with journalist Amy Wallace.
+Giuffre began working with Wallace on the new memoir in Spring 2021 and had completed it before her death in April 2025.
+Nobody's Girl is distinct from the earlier manuscript and was posthumously published by Alfred A. Knopf on 21 October 2025.
+Knopf stated that Nobody's Girl "was both vigorously fact-checked and legally vetted".